Arabtec's new chief says Aabar not seeking stake increase

 "Aabar's stake is supportive to Arabtec but they have not applied for an increase of their stake," Hasan Abdulla Ismaik said in comments to Abu Dhabi TV, which were quoted on state news agency WAM.

-Aabar, which owns in companies such as commodities trader Glencore (GLEN.L) and Italian bank UniCredit (CRDI.MI), has been exerting its influence on Arabtec since it started buying shares last year.
+Aabar, which owns in companies such as commodities trader Glencore and Italian bank UniCredit, has been exerting its influence on Arabtec since it started buying shares last year.

 Ismaik was also quoted saying Arabtec wants to preserve its liquidity and does not want to borrow more and increase its debt.